 If the transfer does not occur, both parties are requested to advise the Regulatory Authority in writing.

-What else should the receiving approved provider consider?
+Considerations for the receiving approved provider

 Once the transfer has taken place, the receiving approved provider should consider reviewing and updating certain documents relating to the service such as: